arijitdasgupta/zig_sdl_gpu/README.md

 ## Prerequisites

-- Zig 0.13.0 or later
+- Zig 0.15.2 or later
 - SDL3 (with GPU support)
-- `glslc` (for shader compilation, optional if using pre-compiled shaders)
+- `glslc` (for shader compilation - part of Vulkan SDK)

 ## Project Structure